(Updated July 2019)

 Ah the arrival of August.
 For me, it conjures up the image of streets empty of Italians (for the most part) in Florence with the chatter in foreign languages permeating the air.
 The holidays surrounding Ferragosto, the 15th, are the time when most locals are away on beach holidays or escape to the mountains as the summer exodus reaches its peak in a land where it definitely used to be too hot to work during this season (still feels that way sometimes).

-This summer we have lucky to have avoided (so far) last year’s lucifer heatwave, the world might be ending in other ways (can you tell I’ve been binging on The Handmaid’s Tale?) but at least we can still breathe as we creep towards the beginning of August.
+This summer we have arrived at the second hottest week this summer with temperatures rising to 41/42 (103-105 Fahrenheit) and it feels like the world might be ending in other ways (can you tell I’ve been binging on The Handmaid’s Tale?) but at least we can still breathe as we creep towards the beginning of August.
 That’s a win.

 Despite the lethargy and sweat-filled evenings August will bring, as I am ever the optimist, I will come up with my list of personal suggestions on what to do locally which will publish in a few days.
 I will be right there with you, well until later next month.